ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 ![](./bc-icp-cfg2.png)

-The second API Datapower gateway is used to present 'System' APIs.
+The second API Datapower gateway is used to present 'System' APIs. (see this redbook ["A practical Guide for IBM Hybrid Integration Platform"](http://www.redbooks.ibm.com/redbooks/pdfs/sg248351.pdf) for detail about those clear separation of APIs)

 The gateway flow, doing the REST to SOAP interface mapping, runs on IBM Integration bus on-premise: this configuration illustrates deep adoption of the ESB pattern leveraging existing high end deployments, scaling both horizontally and vertically.
 In this model the concept of operation for mediation and integration logic is kept.